Suzuki Vitara: First generation (ET/TA; 1988)

 In August 1990, the Japanese market received a 16-valve G16B engine with 100 PS as well as an optional 4-speed automatic.
 At the same time, the commercial Van version was discontinued.
 Three months later a 5-door version with a lengthened wheelbase was introduced; it was sold as the "Escudo Nomade" in Japan.
-It was thought that the 5-door would overlap with the shorter 3-door in the market; instead, it appealed to a whole new segment and sales in the domestic Japanese market doubled as a result.
+It was thought that the 5-door would overlap with the shorter 3-door in the market; instead, it appealed to a whole new segment and sales in the Japanese market doubled as a result.
 1991 brought the introduction of rear anti-lock brakes.
 European deliveries of the five-door version began in the summer of 1991.

-In December 1994, a 2.0 V6 (Suzuki's first six-cylinder) and a 2.0-litre Mazda-sourced turbodiesel were added; in return, Mazda got to sell the Escudo in the Japanese market as the Proceed Levante with V6 models styling.
+In December 1994, a 2.0-litre V6 (Suzuki's first six-cylinder) and a 2.0-litre Mazda-sourced turbodiesel were added; in return, Mazda got to sell the Escudo in the Japanese market as the Proceed Levante in 1995.
 A diesel option arrived in Europe in early 1996.
-In 1996 the Vitara received a facelift, which meant that the V6 was upsized to 2.5-litre while a 2.0-litre four-cylinder was slotted into the range.
+In 1996, the Vitara received a facelift.
+Along with the cosmetic changes, the V6 was upsized to 2.5 litres while a 2.0-litre four-cylinder was slotted into the range.

 In Japan, the "Nomade" tag was dropped from the five-door Escudos in October 1996.
-Also for the 1996 model year, Suzuki introduced the Suzuki X-90 which was mechanically identical to the Escudo/Vitara but had a much rounder body, a trunk, and removable T-bar roof.
+Also for the 1996 model year, Suzuki introduced the Suzuki X-90, which was mechanically identical to the Vitara but had a much rounder, two-seater body with a separate boot and removable T-bar roof.
 The Suzuki X-90 disappeared from Suzuki's lineup after the 1998 model year.
-The Sport variant was replaced by the Grand Vitara in 1999.
+The Vitara Sport variant was replaced by the Grand Vitara in 1999.